Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Auto Tranquilizing Shot:** - Automatically shoots Tranquilizing Shot on target's with important buffs (according to selection below), such as Blessing of Protection, Alter Time etc.

 **Miscellaneous**
+**Auto Scatter Shot Focus during Burst** - Automatically casts Scatter Shot on your Focus target when you're in Burst mode.
-**Auto Hunters Mark:** - Automatically places Hunter's Mark if there's a Rogue in Arena.
+**Auto Hunters Mark:** - Automatically places Hunter's Mark if there's a Rogue in Arena (or Mage casting Invisibility).
 **Auto Spider Sting:** - Automatically shoots Spider Sting on arena1-3 if they are casters with an important buff, such as Combustion etc.
 **Auto Scorpid Sting:** - Automatically shoots Scorpid Sting on arena1-3 if they are a physical damage class with an important buff, such as Avatar, Shadow Dance etc.
 **Auto Camouflage:** - Automatically uses Camouflage in Arena when the gates open.
 If your pet is on passive or dead it will automatically Camouflage after you Feign Death.
-**Auto Retarget Feign Death:** - Automatically retargets the Hunter after your target drops from said Hunter's Feign Death.

 **Auto Focus**
 **Auto Focus non-target 2v2:** - Automatically sets focus on the enemy arena player who isn't your target in a 2v2.
 **Auto Focus Healer 3v3:** - Automatically sets focus on the enemy arena player who is a Healer.
 One enemy player dies so only two remains, it falls back to focusing who isn't your target.

 ***

 ## More to come, based on your feedback!
 Please provide me with your direct feedback on my Discord - https://discord.gg/VksJWWk9PS.
 A feature not working as expected?
 Rotation not performing what you believe is optimal?
 Anything!
-Please leave a note in #feedback-and-suggestions or #troubleshooting
+Please leave a note in `#feedback-and-suggestions` or `#troubleshooting`

 ***